nupurgrover/react-native-workshop/README.md

 ## Caching Demo

-Quick and dirty demo of caching images using [expo-file-system](https://docs.expo.io/versions/v36.0.0/sdk/filesystem)
+Quick and dirty demo of caching images using [expo-file-system](https://docs.expo.io/versions/v36.0.0/sdk/filesystem) to render the event screen image more quickly.

 ## Notes